CCervantesD/Tic_tac_toe/README.md

 # Tic_tac_toe
-This game was done to practice Python
+This game was done to practice using Python 3.7.2